HISTORY IN SPECULATIVE FICTION

 Although you do not need to be an expert, it helps to be well versed in history.
 I cannot stress enough that, if you are going to write speculative history, you must research…research…research!

 You sit down to write a new story or novel.
 You want your story to be alternate history, with strong elements of fantasy and science fiction mixed.
 In fact, you want your story to be about Harriet Tubman.
-You want the world she operates in to be of the steampunk subgenre of science-fantasy and you want her – and others in her world – to possess “superpowers” (by the way, this has already been done – see the novel Moses: The Chronicles of Harriet Tubman: Book 1 (Kings), available on Kindle and Nook).
+You want the world she operates in to be of the steampunk subgenre of science-fantasy and you want her – and others in her world – to possess “superpowers” (by the way, this has already been done – see the novels Moses: The Chronicles of Harriet Tubman and The Chronicles of Harriet Tubman: Freedonia).
 What you are now writing is Alternate Reality – you are going to have to change not just history, but reality itself.

 This means adding magic, anachronistic science based on clockwork mechanics and steam technology, psionics, super powers and the like.
 As with the altering of history, this will cause cascading effects on the timeline that need to be addressed.